argonne-lcf/AITS-Site/docs/about.markdown

 title: About
 permalink: /about/
 ---
-Argonne AI-testbed System at Argonne Leadership Computing Facility (ALCF) provides an infrastructure of next-generation AI-accelerator machines.
+The AI-testbed System at Argonne Leadership Computing Facility (ALCF) provides an infrastructure of next-generation AI-accelerator machines.
 It aims to help evaluate usability and performance of machine learning based high-performance computing applications running on these accelerators.
 The goal is to better understand how to integrate with existing and upcoming supercomputers at the facility to accelerate science insights.

 Activities:
 - Maintain a range of hardware and software environments for AI-accelerators